More Romantic Attitudes

 Baobab at dusk in the Kruger National Park, South Africa.

-In the 1800s, game was seen as a commodity, to be exploited for commercial gain.
-In the early 1900s, attitudes became more romantic, thanks to the writings of various game rangers and naturalists (including James Steven Hamilton himself).
 The ideal of an untamed wilderness, left largely to its own devices, gained credence and the splendid isolation of the bush became an ideal to which some people aspired.
 This emotional response to nature grew stronger when the reserves were opened to tourism in the 1920s.

 After the Sabi Game Reserve became the Kruger National Park in 1926, attitudes towards game conservation went through another metamorphosis.
 This time, it was the turn of enthusiastic amateurs on the National Parks Board who thought they could improve on nature, or at least give it a helping hand.